 Episode 3: “Thoreau’s Flute” with Dr. Krissie West

-The Walden Soundscape project is part of my dissertation on the impact of sound and sonic vibrations on the American Transcendentalists, who were interested in maintaining harmony with nature (in a musical sense of active, reciprocal participation) and who understood music to be an experience not limited to the hearing world.
+The fieldwork of the Walden Soundscape project emerged from my doctoral research on the impact of sound and sonic vibrations on the literary works of American Transcendentalists, who were interested in maintaining harmony with nature (in a musical sense of active, reciprocal participation) and who understood music to be an experience not limited to the hearing world.

 Coming Soon: An interview with John Elder.
 Stay tuned!

-All of the beautiful featured artwork is by the amazing, talented Jojo Karlin.
+All of the beautiful featured artwork is by Dr. Jojo Karlin.